AREAS OF ACTION

 Economic autonomy is a priority objective for gender equality and has been since the equal pay provision in the Treaty of Rome, the core of European action to promote gender equality.
 Still, almost 60 years later, throughout the EU, women earn less than men and progress in closing the gender gap is surprisingly slow.
 For the 34 countries included in the European Working Conditions Survey (Eurofound) the monthly gender pay gap amounts to around 23.8%.
 This is explained by vertical and horizontal segregation.
 When added to existing inequalities in employment and activity rate this contributes to maintain women in an inferior situation to men in terms of financial resources and economic situation.
 As a result, women on average are also more likely than men to be at-risk-of-poverty, especially older women who benefit lower pensions due to irregular and shorter periods of employment.
 It impacts also on their power to negotiate an equal status within the household and on the quality of their work (measured by flexibility at work, health and safety and training).

 It is now well documented that the economic and financial crisis has had different effects on women and men.
-The crisis itself has stiffened differences between women and men in their participation on the labour market, in the level of remuneration, including pensions, and risk of poverty.
+The crisis itself has stiffened differences between women and men in their participation on the labor market, in the level of remuneration, including pensions, and risk of poverty.
 Although the crisis saw initially a contraction of some gender gaps historically faced by women (cuts in male-dominated sectors most hit by the crisis), cuts in social expenditure and welfare state reforms undermine female-dominated public sector employment and social transfers and services, which have been crucial for women’s economic integration and access to good quality jobs.
 Already, in all member states, women tend to be less employed than than men, and in more precarious jobs.
 This leads to diminished career opportunities, lower pay and lower prospective pensions.
-Sectoral segregation remains a feature of the EU labour markets.
+Sectoral segregation remains a feature of the EU labor markets.

 WOMEN FOR A SUSTAINABLE ENVIRONMENT